Home » Recipes » Snack Recipes » Sour Cream and Pecan Coffee Cake

 • Sift together the cake flour, salt, and baking powder.

-• Start with your mixer on very slow speed and gradually add the dry ingredients to the wet mixture.
+• Start with the mixer on very slow speed and gradually add the dry ingredients to the wet mixture.
 Increase the mixer speed as you add more of the dry ingredients and the batter becomes thicker.

 • Put half the batter in the prepared pan.